goyalankit/backup-old-goyalankit.github.io/source/_posts/2014-03-15-the-star-in-ruby.markdown

 ---
 layout: post
-title: Star in Ruby
+title: star in ruby
 date: 2014-03-15 00:11
 comments: true
-categories:
+categories: Ruby, Programming
 published: true
 ---

 I have seen the Ruby's `*` operator used at several places in different ways and often times I get confused the way it is used.
 Finally I decided to learn more about it and here are few interesting roles of `*` operator that I found in Ruby.
+It can be used to multiply, repeat, copy or as a splat operator.